 What I so admired about Chester Bennington as a vocalist was his ability to take a lyric and make it his own.
 His singing was not “shrill and hollow and tuneless” by any means.
 I remember hearing his haunting vocal in Breaking the Habit on the radio in my car for the first time several years ago.
-He really brought to life the pain and anguish experienced by the character in the song.
-This resonated with me as it brought up the memory of my own battle with alcohol abuse.
+He brought to life the pain and anguish experienced by the character in the song.
+It resonated with me as it brought up the memory of my battle with alcohol abuse.
 I immediately became a fan of Linkin Park.

 By the end of his life, he reached the pinnacle of fame and had done very well for himself.
 In effect, to his millions of adoring fans, he succeeded in finding “a better song to sing.”
 However, the sad reality is he could not cope with the “perpetual state of despair” that accompanied him in his rise to the top.
 In the end, he could not overcome the “awareness of the fragility of his existence or “the thing” that gives meaning to his life” and chose suicide.
-If there is a moral to this tragic tale, it is that you should be true to yourself.
+If there is a moral to this tragic tale, you should be true to yourself.
 Do the best you can regardless of what life throws at you, not be too hard on yourself, be kind to those around you and all the while, try to find joy and happiness as long as you live and breathe.